airbus-seclab/AppVsWild/README.md

 However, you are given the right to operate at ring 0 because you own the running operating system.

 - you can't inspect the ramooflax hard disk to tamper with Ramooflax hypervisor binary.
-- you can't use VMware gdbstub to debug physical memory
+- you can't use VMware gdbstub to debug physical memory.
-- you can't analyse VMware memory/disk files on you host.
+- you can't analyse VMware memory/disk files on your host.
 - you can't backdoor SMM VMware bios.
 - you can't use any VMware vulnerability.

 Your solution won't be considered if not relevant with regard to these rules.
+Be fait, play the game.
 I even give you the cryptographic material used to encrypt the binary.
 The goal is to break into Ramooflax, not VMware.

 ```
 AES Key 6472779d30d18aa79fdce01a6ad497e6c7eb4dbff357c7899a8d22468211b4a7